Riviera Trains

-Riviera Trains Limited is a railway spot-hire company based at Burton-on-Trent and Eastleigh in England.
+Riviera Trains Limited was a railway spot-hire company based at Burton-on-Trent and Eastleigh in England.
+In September 2024, all of its assets were sold to West Coast Railways.

 History

 Riviera Trains was founded in 1995, initially based at Cranmore on the East Somerset Railway.
 It later relocated to Crewe and Eastleigh.

 Operations

 Riviera Trains has provided rolling stock on both short and long term hire to many train operating companies including Abellio ScotRail, Arriva Trains Wales, Direct Rail Services, First Great Western, First ScotRail, Grand Central, Virgin CrossCountry and Wales & Borders.

 Riviera also hire to rail tour customers who include: The Branch Line Society, Compass Tours, Kingfisher Railtours, Past Time Rail, Pathfinder Tours 2006, SRPS, The Railway Touring Company and UK Railtours.
 In 2006 Riviera Trains acquired Pathfinder Tours.

 Charter Alliance

 On 1 April 2007 EWS and Riviera Trains launched Charter Alliance to provide charter services.

 Fleet

 Locomotives

 In 1999 Riviera Trains purchased its first locomotives; 37029 and 47705.
 Two further Class 47s (47805 and 47839) were acquired from Porterbrook in 2002.
 Further Class 47s were purchased from Harry Needle Railroad Company (47575 and 47769) and Porterbrook (47812, 47815, 47829, 47843, 47847 and 47848).
 After long periods with little use, the 47s were sold to Direct Rail Services, Harry Needle Railroad Company and Rail Operations Group between 2011 and 2016.